InstituteOfMechanics/Neper_Mosaic_RVE_Generator/README.md

 ## Installation

 The source code for Mosaic is available from our [github repository](https://www.github.com).
 After acceptance of the submission, it will also be made available through pip.
+Activate your conda environment, once your environment is active, run the following command

+    pip install -e.

 ## Usage